Moisture Deficiency Insurance and Moisture Deficiency Endorsement Q&As

 Q: What changes have been made to the MDI programs in the last few years to make them more relevant?

-- The Variable Price Benefit for perennial crops is based on Alberta Agriculture and Forestry’s hay price from the Farm Input Survey for the month of October.
+- The Variable Price Benefit for perennial crops is based on Alberta Agriculture, Forestry and Rural Economic Development’s hay price from the Farm Input Survey for the month of October.

 - A $13/ton benefit is added to the hay price to account for the added cost of transporting purchased feed when the client suffers a loss.